-A glass of cheap local whisky loose in my hand, I am deep in conversation with a group of travellers, bundled up close to a flickering campfire.
-A mix of nationalities, some of the group I have known for weeks and some only a couple of hours yet our mutual adoration of travel and adventure has bonded us instantly.
+With a glass of cheap local whisky loose in my hand, I’m deep in conversation with a group of travellers in Koh Rong, Cambodia, bundled up close to a flickering campfire.
+A mix of nationalities, some of the group I’ve known for weeks and some only a couple of hours, yet our mutual adoration of travel and adventure has bonded us instantly.

-We’re a short boat ride away from Koh Touch, the main ‘strip’ of the island, if you can call it that, we had decided to spend the night there camping.
-I had visited the beach earlier in the day and it was honestly the most beautiful I had ever seen; all the clichés of a long stretch of white sand, still waters and an unfamiliar quiet.
+We’re a short boat ride away from Koh Touch which is the main ‘strip’ of Koh Rong island if you can call it that, and earlier we’d decided to spend the night on Long Beach camping.
+I’d visited the beach in the day and it was the most beautiful I’d ever seen; all the clichés of a long stretch of white sand, still waters, and an unfamiliar quiet.

 ‘Hey – it’s pretty dark out here, I bet we might be able to see some of the glowing plankton’ one of the English guys pipes up.

 I stare at him nonchalantly.
 Swimming with glowing bioluminescent plankton was a travel dream of mine, and not one I’d expected to experience in Cambodia.
 It all sounded too good to be true.

 ‘No – surely not.
 Not here.’
 I insist, dismissive.